-Florida, breeding range is currently south of Caloosahatchee River, but some breeding females are north of the river.
+Florida, main breeding range is currently south of Caloosahatchee River, but some breeding females are north of the river.

 Carnivore: deer, other medium to small-sized mammals.
 Also known to take domestic livestock and pets.

 REPORT A PANTHER SIGHTING | LIVING WITH PANTHERS | PANTHER CROSSINGS | VIDEO

 Naples Zoo created a permanent home for a young Florida panther named Uno who couldn't be returned to the wild after he was blinded by a shotgun blast.
-This new panther exhibit focuses on expanding public awareness of the issues surrounding the growing number of cats in the area.
-Naples Zoo recently finished fundraising for a new veterinary hospital to provide exceptional care for this cat as well as the many rare species at the Zoo.
-And to meet the increased need to care for injured or orphaned panthers, Naples Zoo made habitat space to provide temporary care along with an all-new large animal veterinary clinic.
+Beyond caring for this amazing survivor, Naples Zoo expands public awareness of the complex issues surrounding the growing number of cats in the area.
+To meet the increased need to care for injured or orphaned panthers, Naples Zoo created a behind-the-scenes rehabilitation area to provide temporary care and will also be adding an all-new large animal veterinary clinic.
 This is part of a cooperative effort with the US Fish and Wildlife Service (USFWS) and the Florida Fish and Wildlife and Conservation Commission (FWC) to meet their needs in recovering the state’s panthers.
 Naples Zoo also hosts the annual Florida Panther Festival.